ItsSpyce/zli/README.md

 # ZLI

 ZLI is a CLI framework for Node/Bun.
 While it was primarily made for Bun, it uses no Bun dependencies, so it should function with Node just as well.
+Readme is in progress.

 ## Usage